 I’m shortly in the salsa community (four years now), so, please, if you know more, feel free to correct me.
 Anyway, even if something is not 100 % correct, this is how it feels to me.
 To me, on2 salsa dancer located in Europe.

 Salsa community has two main styles.
 Cuban and cross body.
 Because there is only few timba songs I would appreciate and body movement is not my friend at all, I know nothing about the first part of the community.

 On the other hand, there is a cross body aka linea.
 Actually, this salsa has two parts, on1 aka LA and on2 aka NY aka mambo.
-As the names suggests, it emerged by combining salsa from South in cities Los Angeles and New York with other ingredients already available in the United States, for example jazz.
+As the names suggest, it emerged by combining salsa from South in cities Los Angeles and New York with other ingredients already available in the United States, such as jazz.

 So here we are.
-From fun roots, we have serious competitive VIP community.
+From fun roots, we have a serious competitive VIP community.

 Of course, there are many exceptions.
 All my friends are not like that at all.
 But in general, I have that feeling.
 It was hard to find in this community funny and crazy friends I could have fun on the dance floor.

 It’s not much friendly, so I would bet this is the reason why on2 community is so small.
 Why it’s not growing.
 Only a few friendly people and many serious ones will hardly attract many new ones…

 P.S.: I have some ideas to support dancers like me and my friends.
 Will wait for some feedback and then I will share more.
 Stay tuned. :-)